-Chow Tai Fook shares dropped as much as 5.2 percent to HK$10.30 in Hong Kong trading, headed for the biggest decline since Nov.
-9. It traded 2 percent lower as of 10:47 a.m. local time.
-The stock has fallen 24 percent this year, compared with a 20 percent gain in Hong Kong’s benchmark Hang Seng Index.
+Chow Tai Fook dropped as much as 5.2 percent before it closed 4.2 percent higher to HK$11.32 in Hong Kong trading.
+The stock has fallen 19 percent this year, compared with a 20 percent gain in Hong Kong’s benchmark Hang Seng Index.

 Political and economic uncertainties in China have restricted demand.
 Still, Hong Kong sales showed signs of recovering in November, Finance Director Hamilton Cheng told reporters at a press conference.